WokLibCodeClub/Install-Python/mu-editor/README.md

 To obtain the installation file go to the programme webpage at [https://codewith.mu/](https://codewith.mu/) and click on the *Download* button.

-You will see that there are versions of *mu* for Windows, MacOS, Linux and a portable version which lets you put the *mu* editor on a memory stick and use it on any computer you may be using.
+You will see that there are versions of *mu* for Windows, MacOS and a portable version which lets you put the *mu* editor on a memory stick and use it on any computer you may be using.

+Select the version for your system and look at the *Instructions* page for your version to see what to do.

 If you are using Windows choose the 32-bit or 64-bit version depending on your operating system.
 (If you don't know which version you have then look at item 1 on the page [Windows full Python3 installation](../Windows-installation/Windows-full-installation/README.md)).

+## Using *mu*